On operator Connes-amenability of the Fourier-Stieltjes algebra: Property (T) groups with finite almost periodic compactifications

 \section{Property (T) groups with finite almost periodic compactifications}

 This section will focus on groups $G$ where the almost periodic compactification $G^{\tn{AP}}$ is finite.
-When $G$ is connected, this reduces to the case when $G$ is \textit{minimally almost periodic}, i.e. $G^{\tn{AP}}$ is trivial.
+When $G$ is connected, this reduces to the case when $G$ is \textit{minimally almost periodic}, i.e. $G^{\tn{AP}}$ is trivial. {The key technical condition on $G$ that we will require is that $G$ has property (T), i.e. that every unitary representation of $G$ with almost invariant vectors possesses invariant vectors.
+It is known that all higher rank semisimple Lie groups and their lattices possess property (T).
+Property (T) is a very useful tool since it can greatly restrict what types of actions a group can have on various spaces.
+We refer the reader to the book \cite{prop-T} for further reading on property (T).}

 Let $G$ be a locally compact group.
 A unitary representation $\pi$ of $G$ is \textit{purely infinite} if $\pi$ contains no finite dimensional subrepresentations of $G$.
 The space $A_{\mc{PI}}(G)$ is defined to be the set of all matrix coefficients $\pi_{\xi,\eta}$ where $\pi$ is a purely infinite representation of $G$ and $\xi,\eta\in \mc H_\pi$.
 It is shown in \cite{RunS} that $A_{\mc PI}(G)$ is a norm-closed ideal of $B(G)$ and that